 Australians are going to hospital more than ever before

-New analysis of Medibank data shows the increasing costs of hospital admissions, and the most common procedures Australians are receiving.
+Medibank data shows the increasing costs of hospital admissions and our most common procedures

 An ageing population, increasing prevalence of illness, and advancements in medical technologies contributed to Medibank paying a record amount in claimable benefits last year.

 In 2014-15, Medibank Private Limited paid a total of $5.1 billion in hospital and extras benefits on behalf of Medibank and ahm members – 4.3% more than the previous financial year.

 New analysis of Medibank data shows that Australians are being admitted to hospital and receiving more hospital treatments than ever before.

 - There were more than 1.2 million claims by Medibank members for hospital admissions and procedures.

 - Medibank paid more than $3.47 billion in benefits for these claims – an increase of 3.4% on the previous financial year.

 “We want our members to receive the best healthcare so they have the best outcomes possible.”

 Medibank Managing Director, George Savvides says Medibank is working hard to improve affordability, value and transparency of its products and of private healthcare more broadly.